Get To Know Rowland Hall

 The first recorded Middle School Class Trip took place in 1987.
-Each Middle School grade takes a weeklong fall trip today, bonding, exploring, and learning.
+Today, each Middle School grade takes a weeklong fall trip to bond, explore, and learn.

-The Ninth Grade Class Trip was inaugurated in 1995.
-Each year the entire grade travels for a week to Camp Roger (east of Kamas, Utah) to learn about the geography and nature of our state, to participate in community service projects, and to get to know each other and their teachers at the beginning of the school year.
+The inaugural Ninth-Grade Class Trip took place in 1995.
+Each year the entire grade travels for a week to Camp Roger (east of Kamas, Utah) to learn about the geography and nature of our state, to participate in community service projects, and to get to know one another and their teachers at the beginning of the school year.

-Since 2004, Rowland Hall Upper School students have come together in the Larimer Center to kick off the school-wide Fall Canned Food Drive with a concert called Canapalooza.
+Since 2004, Rowland Hall Upper School students have come together in the Larimer Center to kick off the school-wide Fall Canned-Food Drive with a concert called Canapalooza.
 Proceeds benefit Crossroads Urban Center's Emergency Food Pantry.
-The concert line-up features an eclectic mix of student and teacher musicians.
-Throughout the month of October, Rowland Hall students collect and contribute tons of food to support a local food pantry and the state's food bank.
+The concert lineup features an eclectic mix of student and teacher musicians.
+Throughout October, Rowland Hall students collect and contribute tons of food to support a local food pantry and the state's food bank.
 We have received official recognition from both the Utah Food Bank and Crossroad Urban Center honoring the contributions of our school community.

-A beloved school family has presented the McCarthey Family Foundation's Annual Lecture Series –“In Praise of Independent Journalism" – annually, in late October, since 2005.
-The lecture is free and open to the public, and is held on Rowland Hall's McCarthey Campus.
-Past guests have been Helen Thomas, Ariana Huffington, Anderson Cooper, Ingrid Betancourt, Daniel Shorr, Chris Matthews, Madaleine Albright, David Axelrod, and Bob Costas.
+Every October since 2005, a beloved school family has presented the McCarthey Family Foundation's Annual Lecture Series—In Praise of Independent Journalism.
+The lecture is free, open to the public, and held on Rowland Hall's McCarthey Campus.
+Speakers have included Tom Brokaw, Helen Thomas, Ariana Huffington, Anderson Cooper, Ingrid Betancourt, Daniel Schorr, Chris Matthews, Madeleine Albright, David Axelrod, and Bob Costas.

-The Lower School's Mask Parade is a school tradition we anticipate each fall, and every year our art teacher and students outdo themselves with glittering, gorgeous creations to show off on a Friday afternoon near Halloween.
-In addition to mixed media masks, handmade musical instruments accompany parading students.
+The Lower School's Mask Parade is a treasured fall tradition.
+Every year our art teacher and students outdo themselves with glittering, gorgeous creations to show off on a Friday afternoon near Halloween.
+In addition to donning mixed-media masks, students carry handmade musical instruments.

-The entire Upper School student body and faculty, with the support of 30-40 parents, participate in the Half Day of Service service project in mid-October (the afternoon of the PSAT test).
-On this day, students, teachers, and parent volunteers blanket the community and work with over a dozen non-profits.
-Half Day of Service was instituted in 2003.
+The entire Upper School student body and faculty, with the support of 30 to 40 parents, participate in the Half Day Whole Heart service project in mid-October (the afternoon of the PSAT test).
+On this day, students, teachers, and parent volunteers blanket the community and work with over a dozen nonprofits.
+This half day of service was instituted in 2003.

 First graders spend part of the fall and winter learning about the beauty and importance of the world's rainforests.
 To accompany their study, they have, for many years, held their annual First Grade Penny Drive to raise money to purchase a section of the rainforest to be preserved.

-The Winged Lion Awards, (formerly called Goode Knight Awards) a Middle School tradition for well over 30 years, is given to a student in each grade level (6th, 7th and 8th) each month.
+The Winged Lion Awards, (formerly called Goode Knight Awards) a Middle School tradition for well over 30 years, is given to a student in each grade level (sixth through eighth) each month.
 The distinction honors students' positive impact on their peers and on the community.
 These students are described as hard workers, good team players, considerate of others, friendly, respectful, and honest, among many other wonderful characteristics.
 Both students and faculty nominate award-winners.